corda/corda-docs-portal/content/en/platform/corda/4.12/community/comm-upgrade-guide.md

 In this scenario, you have a mixed network where only selected nodes are upgraded to Corda 4.12, while others remain on previous versions of Corda 4.x.
 This scenario requires you to perform the following actions:
 1. Upgrade any existing CorDapps to run on Java 17 and Kotlin 1.9.20.
 2. Keep a copy of the old CorDapp contract JAR file in the new `legacy-contracts` folder placed inside all upgraded 4.12 nodes.
+3. If your contracts depend on third-party dependencies or JARs from the `drivers` folder, then you must place these in the new `legacy-jars` folder located inside all upgraded 4.12 nodes.

 Any future Corda 4.12 nodes added to the network will also require the `legacy-contracts` folder, unless all nodes have been updated by that time.
 In the latter case, you are adding new Corda 4.12 nodes to a non-mixed network and this requirement is no longer necessary.

+Additionally, if contracts depend on third-party dependencies or JARs in the `drivers` folder, then the populated `legacy-jars` folder must exist on all 4.12 nodes.

 ### Upgrading all network nodes to 4.12

 In this scenario, you are creating a non-mixed network composed solely of nodes operating on Corda 4.12.
 Transactions occurring within this newly-upgraded network only have the 4.12 contract component group and therefore, you do not need the `legacy-contracts` folder.
 However, it is still important that you keep a copy of the old contract JAR for reference.

 If any new Corda 4.12 nodes are added to this network in the future, a problem arises wherein new nodes won’t trust old contract attachments.
 For example, this happens if a new transaction contains a backchain of old Corda 4.x transactions.
 For this reason, you must upload the old contract JAR via RPC to the new node, ensuring it trusts the old contract version.

+The `legacy-jars` folder is also required if contracts use third-party libraries or depend on JARs in the `drivers` directory.

 ### Adding 4.12 nodes to a new network